valkey-io/valkey-doc/commands/hotkeys-get.md

 * `qps`: the estimated accesses per second over the completed window.
 Because counts are sampled and tracked approximately (Space-Saving), `qps` is an estimate rather than an exact value.
-It is reconstructed by scaling the sampled count by `100 / hotkey-sampling-percentage` and dividing by `hotkey-window-seconds`.
+It is reconstructed by scaling the sampled count by `100 / hotkey-sampling-percentage` and dividing by the duration the window actually spanned, which is `hotkey-window-seconds` plus however late the rotation ran.

 At most `hotkey-top-k` keys are returned.